 I disagree!
 When your skin is immersed or covered with water it soaks it up, which is the essence of skin hydration.

-This is how I care for my extremely sensitive and dryness-prone skin and it’s worked for years, including now that I’m on chemotherapy.
-These are the same recommendations I give to my sensitive-skin patients and it works 100% of the time in my practice.
+This is how I care for my extremely sensitive and dryness-prone skin and it's worked for years, including now that I'm on chemotherapy.
+I've taught thousands of patients and readers to do this over my 30+ year career and it works 100% of the time.